RamonaTipton/Project1-NewMexico/README.md

   - Photos have been chosen to draw the user in and have been optimised to allow for good resolution at all screen sizes.

   - The use of flexbox allows for responsive flow for each place box on all screen sizes.

+  ##### Features not implemented

+  I wanted to add a roadtrips section to the visiting page but realised I had too much content.
+This would have been something used to showcase some of the best driving tours in New Mexico.

+- #### Contact Section

+  - Due to the type of contact form this is,this is an in-page section as opposed to a new page.

+  - Clicking the nav link will direct the user to the form at the bottom in all pages.

+- #### Footer
+  - Basic footer to include social media links.
+As this is not a real site, these are only generic and link to the main social media sites.

+## Testing

+Testing was completed throughout this project and at every single new addition to ensure everything worked properly before moving on.
+As a person new to development, the testing undertaken showed me where my HTMl wasn't formatted correctly and, in some instances "double-wrapped" which meant I had to re-do the code to correct, in some cases rewriting pages of code to ensure  my wrappers were correct.

+I am very happy with the look of this site on different browsers and screen sizes.
+I have refined my styling throughout and taken on board feedback from my mentor ways to improve the look of the site.

+One thing I need to figure out is the formatting in Codeanywhere as the info on validation for html returns 'Trailing slash on void elements' on my code which I have tried to manually fix and have also tried external formatters but reverts when put into Codeanywhere.

+  ### Validator Testing
+  - #### CSS
+    Using jigsaw W3C validation, no errors found
+  - #### HTML
+-
+    -